Zest-studi-o/Gamer-Quiz/README.md

 ![How to play](docs/features/feature-how-to-play.png)

-  *  From the home page a modal will open if the user clicks on how to play.
+  *  From the home page, a modal will open if the user clicks on how to play.
   *  This page gives instructions on how to take the quiz.
 ---